oxiKKK/oxware/README.md

 - [soil](https://github.com/littlstar/soil) for its functionality over simplifying the process of loading opengl images.
 - Voooolve for making an excelent decision of building their linux build of the game with debug symbols, making it easier to make cheats for their game 😉 ...
 Thanks Valve.
 - Anyone who plays using this cheat client or contributes to it somehow. 😎

-## Download

-You can find compiled binaries inside this [unknowncheats.me thread](https://www.unknowncheats.me/forum/counterstrike-1-5-1-6-and-mods/580057-oxware.html) at the bottom.

 ## Usage